carlfranklin/BlazorRepositoryDemo/README.md

 Run the app!

 Try using the browser tools to simulate being offline.
 Note that the app still works.

+The solution up to this point can be found in the *BlazorRepositoryDemo-BeforeIndexedDBSync* folder.

 ## Synchronize Data to a Server